-The Rainbow Room is a New York City Landmark and a haunt of the rich, famous, powerful and Beautiful.
+The Rainbow Room is a New York City Landmark and a haunt of the rich, famous, powerful, and Beautiful.
 It’s not really available to us mere mortals though.
 Unless you want to book a private event that will cost more than your house.
 However the owners of the Room, fortunately, saw fit to throw us, commoners, a bone.
 And It’s quite a Juicy bone too, Bar Sixty Five.

 Towering high above the Manhatten skyline the Bar is only a few floors down from the Top Of the Rock Observation deck in the Same Building.
 While you would have to pay $34 to go up to the deck, entry to Bar Sixty-Five is FREE.
 Of course, the bad news is you will be expected to buy at least one Drink and at $20 for a Gin and Tonic, it’s not cheap.

 But the Bar feels like part of New York’s History, which it is.
-And while the drinks are very pricey they are top notch.
+And while the drinks are very pricey they are top-notch.
 Not sure we could recommend the $375 “above the Law” cocktail, We are sure it’s great but it’s above our price range, by about $360!

 For us, the Bar Sixty-Five is a Treat.
-A place for a celebration or part of that once in a lifetime trip.
-It really is a special place and this is reflected in the dress code, no jeans and hoodies up here.
-We strongly recommend booking as this place can and does fill up.
+A place for a celebration or part of that once-in-a-lifetime trip.
+It really is a special place and this is reflected in the dress code, no jeans, and hoodies up here.
+We strongly recommend booking as this place can, and does, fill up.

 Bar-54 – Times Square

 Right Slap bang in the Centre of Times Square Bar-54 is a welcome relief from the hustle and bustle below.
-With a great menu of Cocktails Beers, Whiskeys, Wines and Spirits, it’s a great place to relax after fighting the crowds.
+With a great menu of Cocktails Beers, Whiskeys, Wines, and Spirits, it’s a great place to relax after fighting the crowds.
 54 Stories up it’s pretty high but in the densely clustered heart of Midtown, it’s not actually high enough to get up above the rest.
 But still offer fantastic views actually looking down on Times Square.

 In Winter you can rent the “bubble” an inflatable dome that shields you from the elements.
 You will need to shell out over $100 for a bottle of bubbly to be allowed in though but for a special treat, it’s not too bad.
-Price, in general, are at the wincing level. $26 cocktails which are fantastic is at the upper end of our tolerance …even with the bucket list location!
+Price, in general, is at the wincing level. $26 cocktails which are fantastic are at the upper end of our tolerance …even with the bucket list location!

 Bar 13 NYC

 If you are looking for a younger trendier bar experience the Bar 13 NYC is a great location.
-The Prices are reflective of a more Student vibe so the prices are cheap and even cheaper at happy hour.
+The prices are reflective of a more Student vibe so the prices are cheap and even cheaper at happy hour.
 This is the type of bar to properly get your drink on.
-Food is also very cheap by NYC Standards.
+Food is also very cheap by NYC standards.
 It’s not exceptional but pretty good considering the locations and prices.
 It’s bar Snack type food but then it’s a Bar.

-The space and the Views are nothing to get excited about but that is not what the bar is about.
+The space and the views are nothing to get excited about but that is not what the bar is about.
 You are still on a rooftop in NYC but enjoying sensible bar prices.
 This is the perfect place for a birthday or celebration event.

-If you are after a bit of sophistication Jimmy Soho is a bit different to the Bars we have had so far.
+If you are after a bit of sophistication Jimmy Soho is a bit different from the Bars we have had so far.
 A Warm Refined modern Decor is relaxed and welcoming while still feeling classy and luxurious.
 An extensive Bar menu of Bar snacks and Excellent Cocktails compliments the vibe perfectly.